 Our waters sustain wildlife and provide critical habitat.
 Whether protecting our waterways, restoring wildlife habitat, or safeguarding our outdoor heritage for future generations, we believe the best results occur when we work together.
 Our work is grounded in programs that help local communities connect to nature.
 In this way, we give everyone the opportunity to be a voice for wildlife.

 Clean water is one of the most important threads between people and wildlife.
-By acting as host to watershed-wide coalitions, National Wildlife Federation plays an essential and unique role in protecting iconic bodies of water such as the Chesapeake Bay and Delaware River watersheds.
+By acting as host to watershed-wide coalitions, the National Wildlife Federation plays an essential and unique role in protecting iconic bodies of water such as the Chesapeake Bay and Delaware River Watershed.

 Through research and restoration, we seek to better understand and plan for the impacts of climate change on our region’s most vulnerable species in the key habitats such as the Atlantic Coast, the Chesapeake Bay and the Delaware River.
 Our team addresses the impacts of a warming world, including sea-level rise and coastal flooding, using innovative, climate-smart solutions in order to help wildlife and people adapt to a changing landscape.

 From neighborhood to neighborhood, gardeners, birders, teachers, parents, and kids are creating a vibrant future for wildlife.
 We put our signature programs, like Eco-Schools USA and Community Wildlife Habitat™, to work with state and regional partners to ensure the next generation of conservationists are inspired to continue to protect wildlife.
 See what we are up to in Baltimore City!